 She chose a robot.
 Through her public library, she accessed 3-D design software, where she designed a robot that could roll around on an internal rechargeable battery.

-Audrey says that she had to research some mechanical design principals, too, to design the pistons and the three wheels.
+Audrey says that she had to research some mechanical design principles, too, to design the pistons and the three wheels.
 Audrey says that the career piece made her think about how a child would play the robot.
 It affected her design.

 Audrey designed the robot to have light-up eyes, buttons, and a mid-section drawer.
 She says she added that piece because she thought if she ever built the robot, her sisters would have a way of transporting notes to each other, a favorite activity.